accordproject/techdocs/README.md

 ## Introduction

 Technical Documentation for all Accord Project code.
-This site uses [Docusaurus](https://docusaurus.io) to generate static HTML.
+This site uses [Docusaurus v2](https://v2.docusaurus.io) to generate static HTML.

 The site is hosted at: https://docs.accordproject.org